Bruce Welty: Quiet Logistics

 Between 2009 and 2012 Quiet Logistics grew to 400 employees servicing 28 brands including Bonobos, Gilt Groupe and Zara.

 In 2012, Amazon.com acquired Kiva Systems for $775M.
 In 2014, Amazon notified Quiet that it was reserving use of the Kiva robotics system for its own operations and would not be renewing Quiet's existing agreement signed with Kiva Systems prior to Amazon's acquisition of Kiva.
 This decision put Quiet Logistics' business model in jeopardy and in 2014 Harvard Business School wrote a case study about the strategic uncertainty the company faced with the loss of Kiva.
 Welty and Johnson began searching for a next-generation warehouse robot.
 Unable to find one that met their requirements, they began developing their own and founded Locus Robotics in 2015.

 In 2016, the board of Scenic Technology decided to split the business into three companies forming Scenic Holdings, LLC, Quiet Logistics, Inc. and Locus Robotics Corp.
 Welty was named chairman of the Board of all three.

 In 2018 Quiet Logistics was sold to a joint venture formed between The Related Companies and Greenfield Partners with Mr. Welty becoming the CEO of Quiet and resigning his board positions on Scenic and Locus.
 The company focused on expansion and in 2019 opened its 5th warehouse facility when it expanded to the West Coast by opening in Los Angeles.
 The expansion continued as they grew from 5 to 8 fulfillment centers between 2019 and 2021, with Welty becoming Vice Chairman of Quiet Logistics in 2020.

 The following year, In 2021, Quiet Logistics was acquired by American Eagle for $350 million.

 Locus Robotics

-Originally founded by Welty and Johnson as an alternative to the Kiva robots used in Quiet Logistics, Locus began incubating within Quiet Logistics in 2012.
+Originally founded by Welty and Johnson as a replacement for the Kiva robots used in Quiet Logistics, Locus began incubating within Quiet Logistics in 2012.
 The new Locus robots allowed warehouse workers to stay in a confined area in the facility and load the products onto the robots, while the robots took over the task of moving to various product locations.
 Locus became its own company in 2015, and began selling its warehouse robotics product - LocusBots.

 In 2017 Locus secured their first major customer-the world's largest 3PL, DHL Worldwide Express.
 In 2019 Locus expanded into Europe.
 They opened their EU headquarters in Amsterdam in November 2021.

 Locus Robotics reached “unicorn” status (a valuation of $1 billion) on February 10, 2021.

 At the end of 2022 Locus was valued at nearly $2 billion.